Operating context

 Technological improvement

-Hearings, mediation and dispute resolution are now often conducted remotely via Microsoft or Cisco video conferencing, in court, or hybrid with in-person and remote participants.
-Over 80 per cent of courtrooms nationally have been upgraded to modern videoconferencing and audio, with the remaining courtrooms scheduled in 2023–24.
+Hearings, mediation, and dispute resolution are now often conducted remotely via Microsoft Teams or Cisco video conferencing, in court, or hybrid with in-person and remote participants.
+Over 80 per cent of courtrooms nationally have been upgraded to modern videoconferencing and audio.

 All courtrooms have standard hearing loop technology for hearing impaired participants.
 Judicial officers balance the complexity of the matter, and the benefits of in-person appearance and efficiency for participants.
 For example, case management and interlocutory hearings may be managed via video conference to progress efficiently through listed matters, and vulnerable parties can be securely connected to the Court without the potential impact of physical proximity to other parties.

-In line with the principles of open justice, live streaming is now frequently used to allow the media and interested members of the public to openly and transparently view proceedings where appropriate.
+In line with the principles of open justice, live streaming is now frequently used to allow the media and interested members of the public to view proceedings openly and transparently where appropriate.
 In some cases, such as where there are privacy or security issues, edited video of the proceedings is uploaded for later public viewing.
-This has been well received, in particular by the media, for high profile matters.
+This has been well received for high profile matters.

-Rapid technological changes implemented during and after the COVID-19 pandemic provide greater access to justice to litigants in regional and rural Australia, improved safety for vulnerable litigants and more efficiently and effectively utilise judicial and registrar resources on a national basis.
+Technological improvements implemented throughout the COVID-19 pandemic are now normalised practice and provide greater access to justice to litigants in regional and rural Australia.
+Similarly, online tools provide improved safety for vulnerable litigants, and allow for the efficient and effective utilisation of judicial and registrar resources on a national basis.

-The Courts and the National Native Title Tribunal are well advanced in the digital space, however further work will be conducted over the life of this plan to embrace and expand these new technologies.
+The Listed Entity has made significant advancements in its digital practice, and further work will be conducted over the life of this plan to embrace and expand these new technologies.
+This includes:

-• modernising and harmonising core court, case and file management systems
+• ongoing modernisation of core court case and file management systems

 • redesigning court networks to better support remote and hybrid hearings and working

-• increasing and upgrading available video conferencing equipment and streaming technology
+• ongoing improvements to video conferencing equipment and streaming technology

 • enhancing cybersecurity to protect against current and emerging threats

-• upgrading underlying platforms to enable ongoing modernisation and improved effectiveness
+• upgrading underlying platforms to enable improved robustness and effectiveness

 • taking advantage of the benefits of digital litigation, and